 Note: The employee must be provided with a reasonable opportunity to respond to the proposed course of action, with a minimum period of 14 days.

 References to employees in this procedure include permanent employees, temporary employees (through direct engagement) and casual employees

 Independent Medical Examination

-Chapter 5, Part 7 of the PS Act provides the chief executive (or delegate) of the department the ability to direct an employee to submit to a medical examination if:
+Chapter 3, Part 8, Division 5, ss.103–108 of the of the PS Act provides the chief executive (or delegate) of the department the ability to direct an employee to submit to a medical examination if:

 - the employee is absent from duty or the employee’s chief executive is reasonably satisfied the employee is not performing his or her duties satisfactorily; and

 - the chief executive reasonably suspects that the employee’s absence or unsatisfactory performance is caused by mental or physical illness or disability.